Diana Gorman Jamrozik

 Office: 33 E. Congress, Room 401

-Gorman Jamrozik began working at Columbia in the Fall of 1998.
-She holds an MA (1998) in Interpretation from Gallaudet University in Washington, D.C., and a BA in History/Russian Area Studies from University of Illinois (1992).
+Diana Gorman Jamrozik began working at Columbia in the Fall of 1998.
+She holds an MA (1998) in Interpretation from Gallaudet University in Washington, D.C., an MA (2013) in Linguistics from Northeastern Illinois University, and a BA in History/Russian Area Studies from University of Illinois (1992).
 She holds the Certificate of Interpretation (CI) and the Certificate of Transliteration (CT) from the Registry of Interpreters for the Deaf.
-She is currently pursuing a second MA in Linguistics from Northeastern Illinois University.

 Gorman Jamrozik has taught all levels of interpreting courses offered in the Department of ASL-English Interpretation, including “Practicum 1,” “Practicum 2,” “Introduction to Interpreting,” “Linguistics of ASL,” and “Theory of Interpreting,” as well as her specialty course, “Language and Translation,” which fuses sociolinguistics and translation theories.

 In addition to numerous local presentations, she has presented twice at the biannual conference for the National Registry of Interpreters.
-She has also presented at the National Conference of Interpreter Trainers conventions, and at Deaf Studies Today.
+She has also presented at the National Conference of Interpreter Trainers conventions, and at the Deaf Studies Today! conference.
 Her presentations included addressing the role of context in fingerspelling recognition skills and sight translation.
-Her current research focuses on code-switching by bilinguals, language identity issues, and theories of translation.
+Her current research focuses on turn-taking in ASL, language identity issues, and theories of translation.

 - BA, History/Russian Area Studies, University of Illinois